 What information are companies required to publish under the executive pay ratio reporting duty?

-The Companies (Miscellaneous Reporting) Regulations 2018 (SI 2018/860) introduce a requirement for quoted companies with more than 250 employees to publish the ratio between their CEO's total remuneration and employees' pay and benefits.
+Under the Companies (Miscellaneous Reporting) Regulations 2018 (SI 2018/860), quoted companies with more than 250 employees are required to publish the ratio between their CEO's total remuneration and employees' pay and benefits.
 Companies must include a table in their directors' remuneration report setting out the ratio of their CEO's total remuneration to the:

 - 25th percentile full-time equivalent (FTE) remuneration of the company's UK employees;